xiaoli-dong/bioinfo_notebook/systemadmin/build_clusters_with_slurm.md

 systemctl enable slurmdbd
 systemctl start slurmctld.service
 ```
+## Update the slurm.conf file
-## When the slurm.conf file is updated, please run the following command to instruct all Slurm daemons to re-read the configuration file
+When the slurm.conf file is updated, please run the following command to instruct all Slurm daemons to re-read the configuration file
 ```
 scontrol reconfigure
 ```